mhevery/jasmine-node/README.md

 ```

 An asynchronous test will fail after 5000 ms if done() is not called.
 This timeout
-can be changed by setting jasmine.DEFAULT_TIMEOUT_INTERVAL or by passing a timeout
+can be changed by setting `jasmine.getEnv().defaultTimeoutInterval` or by passing a timeout
 interval in the specification.

     it("should respond with hello world", function(done) {